ParkWardRR/CornBrewWine/README.md

 2. **Oat-Based IPA Brew (Batch 2)**
    - For the Oat-Based IPA, brew a separate mash with oats and the other grains.
-   - Add lactose during the last 5 minutes of the boil for the Lactose Variant.
+   - **Lactose Addition**: Add 0.5 oz of lactose per gallon during the last 5 minutes of the boil for the Lactose Variant.

 3. **Determining the Need for Glucoamylase Enzyme**
    - After 30 minutes of mashing, perform an iodine test by placing a small sample of wort on a white plate and adding a drop of iodine solution.